 - Connect your USB flash drive to your PC.

-- When Properties window opens, go to Sharing tab.
+- When the Properties window opens, go to the Sharing tab.
 Now click the Advanced Sharing button.

-- Check Share this folder and click on Permissions button.
+- Check the Share this folder box and click on the Permissions button.

 - Check Full Control in Allow column and click Apply and OK to save changes.